concurrencylabs/aws-cost-analysis/README.md

 ### report_utils.py

-This module implements operations that are required to prepare AWS Cost and Usage data before it can be analyzed using AWS Athena or AWS QuickSight.
-It copies data from the Cost and Usage Reports S3 bucket (source) into a separate S3 Bucket, where they can be queried by Athena, or loaded onto QuickSight.
+This module implements operations that are required to prepare AWS Cost and Usage data before it can be analyzed using AWS Athena.
+It copies data from the Cost and Usage Reports S3 bucket (source) into a separate S3 Bucket, where they can be queried by Athena.

 The script performs the following operations: